Test Well Water Annually for Safe Drinking Water

 • Inspect your dishes for chips, cracks, and scratches.
 Discard dishes with such damage.

-As always, it is the consumer’s responsibility to read and save the manufacturer’s instructions for handling the product safely and then follow through.
-If it’s too late for those instructions, check the label on the glassware for the designations given above to determine the glass content; and if it is an Anchor Hocking or Bake King product, know that it is a tempered soda-lime product.
-If in doubt, the precautions issued by Consumer Reports will suffice for all.
+As always, it is the consumer’s responsibility to read and save the manufacturer’s instructions for handling any product safely.
+Without instructions, check for a stamped label on the bottom side of the baking dish.
+If in doubt, the precautions issued by Consumer Reports will suffice for all glass bakeware and kitchenware.

 Marlene Geiger